RoMinjun/images/README.md

 # images
-Just a collection of images/gif to README's without cluttering said the repo itself
+Just a collection of images/gif to README's without cluttering said repo itself